Need Help? Let's Talk

 The local farmhouse in Gundu is the most famous spot for Nepal homestay tours.
 Gundu lies on the eastern side of Kathmandu Valley.
 Despite being close to the Kathmandu valley, Gundu village is away from the urbanization effect.
 Most people of the Tamang community live in this village following Buddhism.

-The structure of this village is of typical Nepal style with few scattering houses.
-People from different ethical groups, like Brahmin and Chettri, live in this village.
+The village’s structure is typical Nepali, with a few scattered houses.
+People from different ethical groups, like Brahmins and Chettri, live in this village.
 The people of Gundu village are lovely and believe in peace.
 The surrounding hills and peaceful environment of this village will lighten your travel.

-There are hills on the three sides of this village with green forests.
-The remaining side will serve the best view of the crowded Bhaktapur village.
+On three sides of this village, there are hills with green forests.
+The remaining side offers the best view of the crowded Bhaktapur village.
 On clear sky days, you can view snowy mountain peaks.
 During the homestay, you can explore the culture of several ethnic groups.
-The people in Gundu village’s main occupation is farming.
+The main occupation of the people in Gundu village is farming.

 Nepal homestay tour’s packing list ideas

-For the best packing for Nepal, a homestay tour is better.
+A homestay tour is better for packing for Nepal.
 You can check the weather before you start packing.
-Even if you won’t be traveling for a few weeks or months, you can check the average highs and lows to help you expect your wardrobe needs as you prepare.
+Even if you won’t be traveling for a few weeks or months, you can check the average highs and lows to help you anticipate your wardrobe needs as you prepare.

 Clothing and Accessories for the Nepal Homestay Tour